 A complete application for admission to a bachelor’s programme includes:

-- Certified copy in the original language of your secondary school transcript including courses taken and marks received
+- Certified copy in the original language of your secondary school transcript, including courses taken and grades/marks awarded

 - Certified copy in the original language of documentation showing that you have passed the university entrance examination in your home country (if required in your home country)

-- If relevant, certified copies in the original language of academic transcripts from other university/post-secondary study including courses taken and marks received, as well as any degree diplomas (e.g. bachelor’s/master’s degrees)
+- If relevant, certified copies in the original language of academic transcripts from other university/post-secondary study programmes including courses taken and grades/marks awarded, as well as certified copies of any degree certificates (e.g. Bachelor’s/Master’s degrees)

-- Certified copy of an official translations into German or English of all of the above documents (only in case the original documents are in any other language)
+- Certified copy of official translations into German or English of all the above documents (only if the original documents are in a language other than German or English)

-Document copies can be certified at German embassies and consulates, or notary publics.
+Document copies can be certified at German embassies and consulates or by notary publics.

 Step 3: Submit your application

-Applications from students with international qualifications, except of German nationals, are processed by uni-assist.
+Applications from students with international qualifications, except for German nationals, are processed by uni-assist.

-Certain applicants are exempted from this process and may apply directly at Fulda University of Applied Sciences.
+Certain applicants are exempted from this process and may apply directly to Fulda University of Applied Sciences.
 Please see below for exceptions.

-An online application via uni-assist’s online portal is compulsory.
-Please register in uni-assist’s online portal, create your application form and then send this to uni-assist electronically.
-Once this is done, please print it out, sign it and send the signed form in paper form to uni-assist along with all other required documents at the following address:
+An online application must be submitted via the uni-assist online portal.
+Please register in the uni-assist online portal, create your application form and then send this to uni-assist electronically.
+Once you have done that, please print the form out, sign it and send it in paper form to uni-assist together with all other documents required to the following address:

 c/o uni-assist e.V.

-Only complete application files, including the application fee, will be processed.
-See Step 6: Track the application process for details on what happens after your application is submitted.
+Only complete applications including the application fee, will be processed.
+See Step 6: Track the application process for details of what happens after you have submitted your application.

-- a Anerkennungsbescheid/Bewertungsbescheid with grade point average from a German ministry of education or from a German university or university of applied sciences or
+- have a Anerkennungsbescheid/Bewertungsbescheid with grade point average from a German ministry of education or from a German university or university of applied sciences; or

-- passed the university entrance examination (Feststellungsprüfung) or
+- have passed the university entrance examination (Feststellungsprüfung); or

-you do not need to apply through uni-assist.
-Please send your application materials directly to Fulda University:
+Please send your application documents direct to Fulda University: